a

 Free ISO 17025 Gap Analysis tool

-A combined audit schedule that meets the requirements of both standards has obvious attractions especially in reducing the amount of time that will be needed.
-This is likely to be a false economy as external auditors will audit separately against the detailed requirement of both standards.
-Unless you have been just as rigorous in your internal audits there are details that your auditors may have easily missed.
+A combined audit schedule that meets the requirements of both standards has obvious attractions, especially in reducing the amount of time that will be needed.
+However, this is likely to be a false economy, as external auditors will audit separately against the detailed requirements of both standards.
+Unless you have been just as rigorous in your internal audits, there are details that your auditors may have easily missed.
 Also, the competency of your auditors to audit against both standards simultaneously will be challenged.

-Auditing against each standard separately makes it easier to demonstrate that the importance of the laboratory activities concerned has been suitably prioritized as opposed to the priority of management system processes generally.
+Auditing against each Standard separately makes it easy to demonstrate that the importance of the laboratory activities concerned has been suitably prioritized instead of the priority of management system processes generally.

 Bear in mind also the very different nature of the two standards.
-ISO 9001 has a lot of focus on the completeness of documents and of record-keeping while ISO 17025 has much focus on how the work is conducted in the laboratory and on the close observation of analysts and technicians carrying out their tests and checks.
+ISO 9001 focuses heavily on document completeness and record-keeping, while ISO 17025 focuses heavily on laboratory work and the close observation of analysts and technicians carrying out their tests and checks.

-A combined review is certainly possible and the risk of omitting prescribed inputs and outputs is reduced.
-However, the focus of each standard is, as we have said, quite different.
-ISO 9001 addresses customer satisfaction while ISO 17025 is concerned with the validity of laboratory results.
-Two separate meetings, each with its own agenda (similar to each other but not identical) are a good and constructive use of management time.
+A combined review is undoubtedly possible, and the risk of omitting prescribed inputs and outputs is reduced.
+However, as we have stated, the focus of each Standard is different.
+ISO 9001 addresses customer satisfaction, while ISO 17025 concerns the validity of laboratory results.
+Two separate meetings, each with its own agenda (similar but not identical), are a good and constructive use of management time.

 The ISO 17025 Lead Auditor Extension Course will save you time and money